International Business Machines (NYSE:IBM) Posts Quarterly Earnings Results, Beats Estimates By $0.09 EPS

-International Business Machines (NYSE:IBM – Get Rating) released its quarterly earnings data on Wednesday.
-The technology company reported $1.36 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.27 by $0.09, Briefing.com reports.
+International Business Machines (NYSE:IBM – Get Rating) announced its quarterly earnings data on Wednesday.
+The technology company reported $1.36 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.27 by $0.09, Briefing.com reports.
+The business had revenue of $14.25 billion during the quarter, compared to analysts’ expectations of $14.33 billion.
 International Business Machines had a return on equity of 41.24% and a net margin of 2.71%.
-The company had revenue of $14.25 billion for the quarter, compared to analyst estimates of $14.33 billion.
-During the same period in the previous year, the company posted $1.40 EPS.
-The firm’s revenue for the quarter was up .4% compared to the same quarter last year.
+The business’s quarterly revenue was up .4% compared to the same quarter last year.
+During the same quarter last year, the business posted $1.40 EPS.
 International Business Machines updated its FY 2023 guidance to EPS.

-The business also recently announced a quarterly dividend, which was paid on Friday, March 10th.
-Stockholders of record on Friday, February 10th were paid a $1.65 dividend.
-This represents a $6.60 dividend on an annualized basis and a dividend yield of 5.22%.
-The ex-dividend date of this dividend was Thursday, February 9th.
-International Business Machines’s dividend payout ratio (DPR) is presently 375.00%.
+The company also recently declared a quarterly dividend, which was paid on Friday, March 10th.
+Shareholders of record on Friday, February 10th were given a dividend of $1.65 per share.
+This represents a $6.60 annualized dividend and a yield of 5.24%.
+The ex-dividend date was Thursday, February 9th.
+International Business Machines’s dividend payout ratio (DPR) is 375.00%.

 International Business Machines Corp. is an information technology company, which engages in the provision of integrated solutions that leverage information technology and knowledge of business processes.
 It operates through the following segments: Software, Consulting, Infrastructure, Financing, and Other.